 Talk to Your Doctor About Your Medication: Since some medications can trigger TE, you may wish to talk to your doctor about switching your medication (if possible).

 Find Ways to De-Stress: Of course, it’s a lot easier said than done!
-But finding ways to manage your stress healthily may help reduce your hair loss if it was causing it in the first place.
+But finding ways to manage your stress in a healthy manner may help reduce your hair loss.
 Plus, it’s good for your overall well-being!

 Other hair loss conditions that affect young women

 While TE is one of the most common hair loss conditions that affect young women, hair loss can also be a sign of another condition.

 One of the most common types of hair loss in women is androgenetic alopecia or female pattern hair loss.
 The hair becomes thinner all over the head, but it rarely leads to complete baldness.
 This can be caused by genetics and may be related to aging and menopause in older women.

 Additionally, traction alopecia, caused by repeated hair pulling, is common among young women.
 Consistently wearing high ponytails, buns, braids, or other tight hairstyles can lead to this condition.
 With traction alopecia, thinning hair typically appears around the hairline.